AsyncDisplayKit/Documentation/docs/_docs/automatic-layout-examples-2.md

   // when the username / location text is too long,
   // shrink the stack to fit onscreen rather than push content to the right, offscreen ASStackLayoutSpec *nameLocationStack = [ASStackLayoutSpec verticalStackLayoutSpec];
-  nameLocationStack.style.flexShrink = YES;
+  nameLocationStack.style.flexShrink = 1.0;
-  nameLocationStack.style.flexGrow = YES;
+  nameLocationStack.style.flexGrow = 1.0;

   // if fetching post location data from server,
   // check if it is available yet and include it if so